webtides/element-js-manifest/README.md

 # element-js-manifests

 Generates a `web-types.json` file to provide (JetBrains) IDEs with metadata about Web Components built with `@webtides/element-js`.
+For more info on the schema see: https://github.com/JetBrains/web-types

 ## How to use